Our Blogs

 I tried being my child’s best friend.
 It felt great until it didn’t.

-It didn’t once she was smart enough to realise that even though (I had convinced her), she was the smartest and most important person in the room, why did I have the last word?
-Can you see how that can be confusing - for anyone.
+It didn’t once she was smart enough to realise that even though (I had convinced her), she was the smartest and most important person in the room, why did I sometimes have the last word?

 Our job as the parent is to parent.